 Law 3 - Number of Players

-3.1 Teams: The game shall be played by two teams each consisting of 8 players for U9 thru U11.
-U12 thru U14 will play 7 v 7.
-U14/15 Premier Division will play 7 v 7 and High School will play 6 v 6.
+3.1 Teams: The game shall be played by two teams each consisting of 8 players for U9 thru U13.
+All U14 and U14/15 Premier Divisions will play 7 v 7 and High School will play 6 v 6 (these numbers include the goal keeper).
 Over 40 and Coed will play 7 v 7.
 In Coed the 6 field players must be 3 female and 3 male (Goalkeeper may be of either sex).
 All other teams will play 6 v 6 (Unless agreed upon by both Teams).